wojciech-graj/OrbVis/README.md

 ### Linux (Compile from source)

-The following packages have to be installed prior to compilation: `gcc pkg-config gtk+-3.0 cglm libcurl epoxy meson`.
+The following packages have to be installed prior to compilation: `gcc pkg-config gtk+-3.0 libcurl epoxy meson`.
 On Debian-based systems, run the following command to install them:
 ```
-apt-get install gcc pkg-config libgtk-3-dev libcglm-dev libcurl4-openssl-dev libepoxy-dev meson
+apt-get install gcc pkg-config libgtk-3-dev libcurl4-openssl-dev libepoxy-dev meson
 ```

 To compile: